jorants/purere/README.md

  part += 1
 ...
 ```
 This is then placed in a big `while True:` loop consisting of many `if part == <some part number>:` statements for the many parts.
 Some boiler plate code is added and the whole thing is compiled using `exec`.
+An example for a simple regex is given below.

 ### Runtime Overview